The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 Broadcom has already temporarily overtaken Tesla in market capitalization and is considered the hottest candidate for inclusion:

-- Market capitalization of over $1.2 trillion
+- Market capitalization of over 1.2 trillion US dollars

 - Strong growth in the AI chip sector

-- CEO predicts AI market potential of $60-90 billion by 2027
+- CEO predicts AI market potential of 60-90 billion US dollars by 2027

-Palantir: The AI specialist
+Palantir: The AI Specialist

 Palantir is mentioned as a candidate by several experts: